zlaabsi/quantum_ml/README.md

 We can see that the different quantum natural gradients approach the target faster than vanilla gradient descent.

-Simultaneous Perturbation Stochastic Approximation (SPSA) The Quantum Natural SPSA (QN-SPSA)
+- Simultaneous Perturbation Stochastic Approximation (SPSA)
+- The Quantum Natural SPSA (QN-SPSA)
-Powerlaw SPSA : automatically calibrate the learning rate
+- Powerlaw SPSA : automatically calibrate the learning rate

+### Limitations (Barren plateaus)

 ## Quantum Neural Network Classifier & Regressor